-But in the past year the migrant numbers from Syria have also soared because of the civil war there.'Very concerned'
+But in the past year the migrant numbers from Syria have also soared because of the civil war there.

 The EU Commissioner for Home Affairs, Cecilia Malmstrom, said she was "very concerned" about Spanish police firing rubber bullets to deter migrants.

 She added that the actions of any EU state protecting its borders should be "proportionate", and should respect fundamental rights and human dignity.

 "I expect clarifications from the authorities," Ms Malmstrom said in a tweet.

 On Thursday, Spain's interior minister insisted coast guards did not shoot directly at people, and that the bullets had not caused the deaths of any of those who drowned.